-Hiking Choquequirao
+Hiking to Choquequirao

 I went on this trek with a group of eight people.
 Some of them were experienced hikers and others (like myself) had no experience.
-I do workout at least 5 days a week; however, I read many articles online that this trek is tough even for the skilled.
-In the end, I had a wonderful experience on the trip.
-That being said, this trek is extremely difficult.
-It is not for people that do not have a degree of physical fitness or those that do not workout on a regular basis.
-We had one member of the group that had to stay back and did not make it to the ruins due to the difficulty of the hike.
-To prepare, I starting modifying my workout about one month prior to leaving.
-I walked on the treadmill at a 15 degree incline with a speed between 3.0 to 3.5 for 30 minutes.
-After this, I would usually jog on the treadmill a short distance for another 15 minutes.
-Also, I went on a couple of hikes in San Diego that had a more significant elevation gain.
+I do workout five days a week; however, I read many articles online that this trek is tough even for those physically fit.
+I am not going to lie, this trek is difficult.
+It is not for people that do not have a degree of fitness or those that do not workout on a regular basis.
+We had one member of the group that wasn’t as fit and did not make it to the ruins due to the difficulty of the hike.
+The altitude is really what makes the climb feel more difficult.
+I felt short of breath much faster.
+Take frequent, short breaks and go at your own pace.
+The descent is tough because it can be hard on the knees, but the ascent is more challenging because of the climb and altitude.
+I rented walking sticks from the company we utilized, and I would do the same thing if I returned.

-Food: Two cooks were with us on the trek.
-I was a little concerned because I heard stories of food spoiling while on the trek and people getting sick.
+Two cooks were with us on the trek.
+I was a little concerned because I heard stories of food spoiling while on treks and people getting sick.
 Our cooks proved to be fantastic and the food was incredible.
 Lunch and dinner were always multiple courses.
 Breakfast was served family style.
 No dish was repeated at any point during the trek.
 They did have boiled water available at meals.
 In addition, almost all of the campsites had a small store selling water and gatorade.
 All of the beverages served were warm.
 When I arrived back home, I had a new appreciation for a cold beverage.
 Something different in Peru is the Inka Cola.
 It looks similar to Mountain Dew in color.
 I definitely recommend trying it.
 It is a product of Coca Cola.
 Despite its bright yellow color, it really tastes like bubble gum.
 You can also get it “sin azucar” which is an option I always like.

 Itinerary: